darricklaidin/Rock-Paper-Scissors/README.md

-# odin-rock_paper_scissors
+# Rock-Paper-Scissors
-Rock Paper Scissors Project from the Odin Project
+Rock Paper Scissors Project for the Odin Project